muratk3n/thirdwave/en/README.md

 Key point here; even scientists themselves take lots of knowledge as given.
 So scientist who does additional research thinking black holes exists, has not independently verified it, or questioned if they exist..
-The danger here is you can pile shit upon shit, until stuck and the whole thing collapses on itself.
+The danger here is you can pile shit upon shit until stuck or the whole thing collapsing on itself.

 <iframe width="240"  src="https://www.youtube.com/embed/eREDoqCD4Ps?start=5211&end=5379" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>